steventango/rss-sync/README.md

 # rss-sync
-Simple utility for syncing RSS Feed from URLL with local RSS file.
+Simple utility for syncing RSS Feed from URL with local RSS file.

 ## Installation
 ```sh